tacgomes/investir/README.md

 --------------------------------------------------------------------------------------------------------------------
-Number of disposals:                                 7       Gains in the year, before losses:             £1715.67 Disposal proceeds:                            £8166.14       Losses in the year:                             £13.95 Allowable costs (including purchase price):   £6464.42
+Number of disposals:                                 7       Gains in the year, before losses:             £1715.67 Disposal proceeds:                            £8166.14       Losses in the year:                             £13.95 Allowable costs (including purchase price):   £6464.42       Net gain or loss:                             £1701.72

                                                  Tax year 2022-2023
 --------------------------------------------------------------------------------------------------------------------